jiwidi/Behavior-Sequence-Transformer-Pytorch/README.md

 # Running

-The model architecture is contained on `pytorch-best.ipynb`.
-If you want to run it you would need to run the notebook `prepare_data.ipynb` first as it will download and preprocess the dataset.
+You can run it in colab [here].
+If you prefer to run locally the model architecture is contained on `pytorch-best.ipynb` while data processing is on the `prepare_data.ipynb` notebook and should be run first.

 # Results
-Experiments running, will update later
+Experiments running, will update later.
+Right now around 0.7 MAE.